 How does LSC and Equal Justice Works define ‘rural’?

-LSC and Equal Justice Works are not defining the parameters of “rural.”
+Legal Services Corporation (LSC) and Equal Justice Works are not defining the parameters of “rural.”
 We are leaving it up to the programs applying for law students to describe the challenges a program faces in serving its rural client-eligible population.
 You can take into consideration demographics, geographic, office placement, and other factors.
 For example, a statewide program or service area may have a number of large- to mid-size cities in its service area as well as a significant rural presence.

 What is the stipend for the student?